10 Effective Tips For Managing Health Anxiety:

 When to Ask for Help.

-Fun ways to reduce worrying about health.
+Fun ways to stop worrying about your health.

-Perhaps it will keep your head occupied with activities that will be enjoyable for you as well as make you happy.
-This way, you can understand that having worries about health is okay and that there are ways to feel better.
-Here are some interesting ways to feel better once you are worried about your health:
+Perhaps it will keep your head occupied with activities, that will be enjoyable for you as well as make you happy.

 1. Create a Happy Book.

-• Make a scrapbook full of happy things.
-Fill the pages with pictures, drawings, or stickers of your favorite animals, foods, pets, or places where you want to go.
-Write down your favorite joke.
-When worried, look at your book for peace.
+Have lots of pictures, drawings, or stickers of your favorite animals, foods, pets, or places to which you would like to go.

-• Find a small-sized box, and each time you start worrying, draw anything about it on a piece of paper in words, put it into that small box, and close its cover.
-At times you may put a piece of your mind in an envelope and seal over your name.
+Find a small box, and each time you begin worrying, draw anything about it on a piece of paper in words, put it into that small box, and close its cover.

 3. Practice mindful coloring.

-• Get a coloring book and some crayons.
+Get a coloring book and some crayons.
 Focus on the colors and the design as you color in the picture.
-In abstract ideas, this can help you feel peaceful and keep your mind busy.

-4. Play the "Grateful Game.".
+4. Play the "Grateful Game."

-• List down three neat things or things to be happy about, or laugh about today, like a delectable treat, or a comedy series, Speaking out loud what you're thankful for makes you happier and more relaxed.
+like a delectable treat or a comedy series.
+Speaking out loud what you're thankful for makes you happier and more relaxed.

 5. Calm Down Bottles!

-• Get an empty jar and fill it up with water.
-Add some glitter and a little glue. when feeling anxious, give it a shake and watch the glitter go down in calmness.
-It can help you feel calm and remind you that the most disturbing, worries eventually settle down.
+Get an empty jar and fill it up with water.
+Add some glitter and a little glue. when feeling anxious,

 6. Engage in Outdoor Activities!

-• Spending time in nature, like going to the park and playing outside, can make us happy.
+Spending time in nature, like going to the park and playing outside, can make us happy.
 Looking at flowers, walking in green grass, watching birds, and feeling the wind help us divert our attention from worries, and we feel relaxed.

 7. Read or listen to your favorite story!